ogallagher/touch-keyboard-proto/readme.md

 # Specification

-An abstract key cell recognizes gestures, each mapped to 0, 1, or many key strokes.
+An key recognizes gestures, each mapped to a keystroke character sequence or child keyboard.

 ## Gestures